Batara Immigration Law header image

 The report, experts have shown, is based on several flawed assumptions.

-Yet, even if only 1 of 5 immigrant divorces ensnarl a foreign born wife or husband spouse in cases where red flags surface, that means several thousand remarried immigrants may be forced to surmount suspicions of fraud before permanent residence is granted.
+Yet, even if only 1 of 5 immigrant divorces ensnare a foreign born spouse in cases where red flags surface, that means several thousand remarried immigrants may be forced to surmount suspicions of fraud before permanent residence is granted.

-To help immigrants understand what types of issues the government wants to know about your first marriage, this article will discuss three different remarriage scenarios.
+To help you understand what types of issues the government wants to know about first marriages, this article will discuss three different remarriage scenarios that often spark government suspicions.

-How Remarriages Lead To Second Permanent Residence Applications
+Three Ways Remarriages Lead To Second Marriage-Based Permanent Residence Applications

 Wives